 Q: Now that you’ve finished filming the movie, in what way did you grow?

 TOP: Honestly, I’m not sure about the appropriateness level here.
 Haha.
 As I was filming, I tried to catch all the unique features of each actors, and I was sure that I could show what I learned in the next movie.
 I gained a little more confidence in a good way.
-They say that when you work with someone, you can see the spectrum of the life they’ve lived.
-Through this experience, I could see their spectrum to a certain degree, and I received a lot of good energy.
+They say that when you work with someone, you can spectrum of the life they’ve lived.
+Through this experience, I could ir spectrum to a certain degree, and I received a lot of good energy.